Restorationism: Middle Ages

-Beginning in about 1470 a succession of Popes focused on the acquisition of money, their role in Italian politics as rulers of the papal states and power politics within the college of cardinals.
+According to American Jewish historian Barbara Tuchman, beginning in about 1470 a succession of Popes focused on the acquisition of money, their role in Italian politics as rulers of the papal states and power politics within the college of cardinals.
 Restorationism at the time was centered on movements that wanted to renew the church, such as the Lollards, the Brethren of the Common Life, the Hussites, and Girolamo Savonarola's reforms in Florence.

 While these pre-reformation movements did presage and sometimes discussed a break with Rome and papal authority, they also provoked restorationist movements within the church, such as the councils of Constance and Basle, which were held in the first half of the 15th century.

 Preachers at the time regularly harangued delegates to these conferences regarding simony, venality, lack of chastity and celibacy, and the holding of multiple benefices.
 The lack of success of the restorationist movements led, arguably, to the Protestant Reformation.

 Protestant Reformation

 The Protestant Reformation came about through an impulse to repair the Church and return it to what the reformers saw as its original biblical structure, belief, and practice, and was motivated by a sense that "the medieval church had allowed its traditions to clutter the way to God with fees and human regulations and thus to subvert the gospel of Christ."
-At the heart of the Reformation was an emphasis on the principle of "scripture alone" (sola scriptura).
-As a result, the authority of church tradition, which had taken practical precedence over scripture, was rejected.
-The Reformation was not a monolithic movement, but consisted of at least three identifiable sub-currents.
+At the heart of the Reformation, in the view of later Protestants, was an emphasis on "scripture alone" (sola scriptura).

+As a result, the authority of church tradition, believed to have taken practical precedence over scripture, was rejected.
+The Protestant Reformation was not a monolithic movement, but consisted of at least three identifiable sub-currents.
 One was centered in Germany, one was centered in Switzerland, and the third was centered in England.
 While these movements shared some common concerns, each had its own particular emphasis.

+German

 The Lutheran approach can be described as one of "reformation," seeking "to reform and purify the historic, institutional church while at the same time preserving as much of the tradition as possible."
 The Lutheran Churches traditionally sees themselves as the "main trunk of the historical Christian Tree" founded by Christ and the Apostles, holding that during the Reformation, at the Council of Trent, the Church of Rome fell away.
 As such, the Augsburg Confession, the Lutheran confession of faith, teaches that "the faith as confessed by Luther and his followers is nothing new, but the true catholic faith, and that their churches represent the true catholic or universal church".
 When the Lutherans presented the Augsburg Confession to Charles V, Holy Roman Emperor, they explained "that each article of faith and practice was true first of all to Holy Scripture, and then also to the teaching of the church fathers and the councils".